Skip to content

 • Do not grind or grit your teeth while having dental fillings

-• Biting on pens, pencils and opening soda bottles should be avoided
+• Biting on pens, and pencils and opening soda bottles should be avoided